jeog/TDAmeritradeAPI/README.md

     |       (non binary compatible) C++ interface to TDAmeritradeAPI      |
     |---------------------------------------------------------------------|

-**IMPORTANT** - *There are certain binary compatibility issues when exporting C++ code accross compilations(from name mangling, differing runtimes, changes to STL implementations etc.).
-If, for instance, we return an std::vector in an earlier version of a library, its implementation changes, and code that imports the library is compiled against a new version of the STL, there can be an issue.*
+There are certain binary compatibility issues when exporting C++ code accross compilations(from name mangling, differing runtimes, changes to STL implementations etc.).
+Although we attempt to limit these issues with an ABI layer and 'proxy' objects, it's recommended to compile client code and the library using the same compiler/settings and link to the same libraries.

-*The C++ interfaces still throw exceptions across the library boundary which can create issues.*

-***Until we implement a better way to deal w/ this either 1) compile your code and the library using the same compiler/settings and link to the same libraries to avoid ABI incompatibility or 2) use the C or Python bindings and corresponding error codes.***

 ### Getting Started
 - - -

-To get up and running you'll need to:
 1. build the necessary dependencies
 2. build the TDAmeritradeAPI shared library(or use a precompiled version).
 3. install the dependencies and TDAmeritradeAPI library in a place the linker can find